Underdogsv/AppiumTestFramework/README.md

 - mvn clean test

-Aslo using command line you can run tests and set some configuration variable (e.g IP-addess):
+Aslo using command line you can run tests and set some configuration variable (e.g deviceName, IP-addess, port,):
 - mvn clean test -DipAddress={your address}

-After execution of the scripts framework will provide you cucumber report in ease to understand view: (/CucumberReport.png)
+After execution of the scripts framework will provide you cucumber report in ease to understand view